benaryorg/haskell-twitter-archive-parser/README.md

 moment most output things use `mostOccurring`, just change that to `sortedOccurrences` and you should get some nice numbers.

-As mentioned below, the output format might change soon, this will include a format that gives you the numbers right away.
+There will be an arguments to make the program print numbers by itself soon.

 # Output Format

-The output format is easily extensible and is currently focused on readability but could be rewritten to be e.g. JSON.
-This is currently planned for a later release which might also introduce command line arguments for tweaking the output.
+Using `-f` or `--format` you can set the output format to e.g. *plain* or *json* which then prints in the choosen format.

 # Version Information

 Currently the *ChangeLog* and versioning are based on the functions that are not directly stats but make up the API that is used by the statistics.
-This will change with the *1.0.0.0* release which will also introduce command line arguments.
+This will change with the *1.0.0.0* release.
 From then on the versioning will be about the statistics and not about the internal API, mainly because the API will remain frozen then, except for major releases.

+There might be a *2.0.0.0* release which transforms this entire program into a library which can be used easier by third party programs and a small command line program to call the library.